jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 cover:
   image: /img/self-updating-gitops-cover.jpg

-aliases:
-- "/post/auto-gitops-isitstillrunning.com/"
+slug: "self-updating-gitops"
 ---

 I'm fascinated with the idea of automating myself out of a job.

 Throughout my career, I've done **a lot** of server maintenance.
-I've seen first hand what happens when you don't update often.
-I know how painful it is to do multiple "catch up" upgrades for older software.
+I've seen firsthand what happens when you don't update often.
+I know how painful it is to do multiple "catch-up" upgrades for older software.

-Over the past 5 years, open source containerization has dominated the industry and there's no signs of slowing down.
+Over the past five years, open source containerization has dominated the industry, and there are no signs of slowing down.

-We're at the point now that we've abstracted a lot of the "sharp-edges" around application development.
+We're at the point now that we've abstracted most of the "sharp edges" around application development.
 Today, applications are less reliant on the underlying hardware.
 Kubernetes is the abstraction layer that helps applications **just work™**

-That got me thinking about what the next evolution was for cloud native practitioners.
+That got me thinking about the next evolution for cloud-native practitioners.

 I posted a silly question on Twitter about "turning on all the automation."

 {{< tweet user="jimmangel" id="1297254167262769159" >}}

-In this proposal, the cluster would self-upgrade and GitOps would update applications, including itself.
-High level overview:
+In this proposal, the cluster would self-upgrade, and GitOps would update applications, including itself.
+High-level overview:

 [![Overview](/img/self-updating-gitops-high-level.png#center)](/img/self-updating-gitops-high-level.png#center)